captainsafia/AspireAzureFunctionsSample/README.md

 This project demonstrates the Aspire and Azure Functions integration.

+> [!NOTE]
+> This repository requires a .NET 9 RC 2 SDK to support its functionality.

 ## Running the project

 This project requires the .NET 8.0.401 SDK and the Aspire workload.